emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactJs/README.md

   <h3>What is localStorage ?
 (Click Me)</h3>
 </summary>
 <br >
- Local storage Module: 47_5-5 Store multiple data in an Object with local storage
+i.
+Local storage Module: 47_5-5 Store multiple data in an Object with local storage ii.
+49-6 -> 49-8 (advanced) Add to the cart with quantity and explanation
  ```js
 ************Local storage************